This question originally appeared on Quora.

 For instance, does this logo’s typeface communicate the kind of things you’d go to a massage parlor for?
 I’d expect to walk out of there bruised and bloody.
 Or would you trust your financial well-being to a CPA with this logo?
 It’s not even spelled correctly.
 Ashley must not be a “details person.”
 Would you drop your children off here?
 “Leave your payment in a brown paper bag near the bench in the park.
 Cash only, nonsequential bills.
 We’ll tell you where to collect your child.”
-Here are of these for further illustration.
+Here are a few more examples of these for further illustration.

 It helps to be aware of a lot of different kinds of fonts and to be able to identify them by name.
 It does you little good for you to say, “You know, I really like the font they use on Law & Order.
 I want to use that for my project.”
 (Of course, something like that can probably be found quickly using a well-phrased Google search.
-And if you have a sample of the font you’re looking for, you can upload it to and usually get a correct answer.)
+And if you have a sample of the font you’re looking for, you can upload it to WhatTheFont! and usually get a correct answer.)

 Get a “periodic table of typefaces” poster and put it on your office wall (or set it as your desktop background).
 Study it.
 Stare at it when you’re meditating.
 Lose yourself in it when you’re zoning out.
 It’s awesome.
 Absorb the shapes and let yourself pair them with the names.
 It’s not as great a resource as the huge poster I had on my office wall when I was first starting out—sadly, I can’t seem to find it anywhere on the interwebs, or I’d show it to you—but it’s an excellent and handy resource to help familiarize yourself with the greats.
-(And be sure to check out some of the links provided at the bottom of the poster, like .)
+(And be sure to check out some of the links provided at the bottom of the poster, like this one.)

 A designer also has to be aware of the basics of type usage.
 Serifed type is often used for long copy, like books and magazines.
 This is because the serifs make the characters more recognizable and the text easy to read in bulk at small sizes.
 Serif body copy usually pairs well with sans-serif display type.
 There are mountains of exceptions, but you have to understand the rules before you can effectively break them.